 About the course

 Education is a complex and intellectually challenging process and a basic purpose of it is to prepare young people to embrace a rapidly changing society.
-Our very successful full time, one year programme will help you to apply your graduate knowledge, expertise and enthusiasm to the imaginative and practical teaching of your subject to children of all abilities.
-It also enables you to qualify for the national Teachers’ Standards for Qualified Teacher Status (QTS).
+Our very successful full time, one year programme will help you to apply your graduate knowledge, expertise and enthusiasm to the imaginative and practical teaching of Science with Biology to children of all abilities.

 We are committed to the pursuit of excellence and learning in secondary education.
 The teaching team believes fully in the role that practising teachers have in training the next generation of teachers.
 Indeed, the programme is planned and implemented in partnership with the full involvement of partners in secondary schools.
 We believe in building strong cross-curricular links in order to share ideas and perspectives but also to develop a strong support structure for you within faculty sessions and whilst out in your placement.

 You will attend an interview day which will consist of a writing task, a short presentation (5 minutes) to the panel and fellow applicants and an interview conducted by small panel which will include members of the tutor team and may also include a representative from a partnership school.

 The interview day is just as much for you to decide on the right course as it is for us to decide if you are right for the course.
 You will get an introduction to the course structure and support systems and there is plenty of opportunity to ask questions.

 You will have two secondary placement schools with your PGCE.
 The first placement runs from the end of Sept to Christmas and the second longer placement is from January to the end of June.
 Students often comment that one of the key strengths of the course is that you start off with two days a week when starting your placements.
 This means that you can see the links between theory and practice and build your rapport with classes and your confidence in teaching.